FreightWaves SONAR Outbound Tender Volume Index (OTVI)

 • A decrease in freight volumes denotes loosening capacity.

 Fluctuations in OTVI correspond to rates paid by shippers to carriers.
 An increase in freight volumes tends to increase carrier rates.
 A decline in freight volumes tends to decrease carrier rates.
-Users view OTVI data on a U.S. map, tree map, or chart.
+Users view OTVI data on a U.S. map, tree map or chart.

 This index symbolizes a strong correlation with macroeconomic factors like goods spending and retail sales.